wsisskind/mushroom-land/history/index.md

 Key developments at Peas Eddy included:

-- The Eddy Protocols — operational guidelines for safe AI integration in daily communal decision-making.
+- The Eddy Protocols — Operational guidelines for safe AI integration in daily communal decision-making.
-- Chromatophore interfacing — bioengineered pigment arrays for visualizing AI “thought” states, first successfully implemented in 2035.
+- Chromatophore interfacing — Bioengineered pigment arrays for visualizing AI “thought” states, first successfully implemented in 2035.
-- The First Ghost — a persistent, self-maintaining AI system designed to evolve in tandem with the community’s needs.
+- Velin — A persistent, self-maintaining AI system designed to evolve in tandem with the community’s needs.
+(Over time, archives would call Velin the first "Ghost".)

-Peas Eddy was dissolved in the late 2030s due to resource strain and ideological disputes, but its principles influenced all later Ghostworld communes.
+Peas Eddy was dissolved in the late 2030s due to resource strain, ideological disputes, and staff splitting off to other research teams.
+However, Peas Eddy's principles influenced all later Ghostworld communes.

 ## Arlen’s Gate (c.
 2045–2050)
 Arlen’s Gate refers both to a physical site — a disused hydroelectric complex repurposed into a research commune — and to the sociotechnical movement that emerged there.
 Founded by alumni of Peas Eddy and associated researchers, Arlen’s Gate refined the concept of Ghosts as adaptive, semi-autonomous communal intelligences.